Mira0507/fcx_ce/README.md

 ## Package installation

-Packages required for this analysis are listed in the `requirements.txt` file.
-The `env.archived.yaml` file shows package versions used for the current analysis.
-Install packages using [Conda](https://docs.conda.io/projects/conda/en/stable/) package manager.
+Packages are mainly managed using [Conda](https://docs.conda.io/projects/conda/en/stable/).
+The current analysis uses two conda environments, as listed below:

+- ``env``: Required for Snakemake.
+Refer to `env.archived.yaml` for packages used in the current workflow.
+- ``lcenv``: Required for downstream analysis in R. Refer to `lcenv.archived.yaml` for packages used in the current workflow.
+Note that this environment includes pacckages installed in R, outside of Conda.

 ## Input datasets